 People who stutter often have physical characteristics in their faces/bodies when they stutter.
 For example, a person who stutters might close their eyes tightly, move their hands, move their legs or even stand up while in a stuttering moment.

 Stuttering can be worse during certain times of day or can be “triggered” by a big life event.
 For example, some people might stutter more when they are stressed and others might stutter more when they are tired.
-A child might stutter more when he/she goes back to school after the summer.
+Children might stutter more when they go back to school after the summer.